ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

 We've changed our guidelines regarding README's and vignettes.
 If you have chunks shared between the README and any vignettes, then [we recommend using Rmarkdown chunks](https://devguide.ropensci.org/building.html#documentation).
 Related issues: [ropensci/dev_guide#159](https://github.com/ropensci/dev_guide/issues/159) and [ropensci/dev_guide#161](https://github.com/ropensci/dev_guide/issues/161).

-Last, we've removed our recommendation about using the `roxygen2` development version because the latest stable version has what is needed regarding tags and the `rev` contributor role. (thanks [Hugo Gruson](https://github.com/bisaloo/) - [ropensci/dev_guide#165](https://github.com/ropensci/dev_guide/issues/165))
+Last, we've removed our recommendation about using the `roxygen2` development version because the latest stable version has what is needed regarding tags and the `rev` contributor role. (thanks [Hugo Gruson][hugog] - [ropensci/dev_guide#165](https://github.com/ropensci/dev_guide/issues/165))

 #### CRAN checks